prashant9009/ObjectDetection/README.md

 Download YOLOv3 weights, config, cooc.names files from YOLO website. https://pjreddie.com/darknet/yolo/

-Requirements to run
+Requirements to run --->
--opencv
--yolov3
+opencv, yolov3

 input files are placed in input folder and results are in output folder in their respective projects.